barnabyalter/microservice_precompiler/README.md

     precompiler = MicroservicePrecompiler::Builder.new
     precompiler.compile

-Or with initialize options (the compile boolean option is for downcase, see below):
+Or with initialize options:

     require 'microservice_precompiler'
     precompiler = MicroservicePrecompiler::Builder.new
     precompiler.project_root = "."
     precompiler.build_path = "dist"
     precompiler.mustaches_config = "mustaches.yml"
-    precompiler.compile false
+    precompiler.compile

 This runs all the precompiling options.
 Each can also be invoked individually: